 When the socket connection can not be established it can also be helpful to inspect what the application does during and after being launched.

-- To see what the application is doing during startup start "adb logcat" on commandline before starting the application.
 Alternatively start the application from Qt Creator itself which will show log output in the "Application Output" tab.

 Squish: Listening on port NNNN for incoming connections